Tobscher/go_ne/README.md

-# GoKiss (by team go_ne)

-## Inspiration

-James runs a few hobby projects on a VM.
-Tobias helps manage large-scale infrastructure for a multinational company.

-We wanted to meet somewhere in the middle to create an easily set up, easy to use, highly configurable tool to help manage our infrastructures - small and large scale.
+# kiss

-## Overview
+## Description

-Kiss is a plugin-based automation tool which allows you to execute arbitrary tasks on a remote machine (or even locally).
+kiss is a plugin-based automation tool which allows you to execute arbitrary tasks on a remote machine (or even locally).
 It is intended to make deployments easier.

 You can interact with Kiss in three different ways:
-* Via a Command Line Interface
+* Via a command line interface
-* Via a web interface
+* Via a web interface (work in progress)
-* Using webhooks or periodic triggers

 It is able to:
 * Remotely execute scripts via SSH
-* Locally execute scripts
-(tested on Ubuntu Linux)
+* Locally execute scripts (tested on Ubuntu Linux)

-The execution of your tasks is driven by a YAML file.
-Each task consists of a number of steps.
-Tasks can be executed against a list of server groups (e.g. run task `mysqldump` against all servers in group `db`).
+The execution of your tasks is driven by a YAML file (usually `.kiss.yml`).
+You can define global or host-specific tasks in your `.kiss.yml`.
+A remote host typically has a particular role (e.g. web, db, mail, etc.).
+Those roles can be expressed in your `.kiss.yml` to define a collection tasks.

-Having your deployment scripts in a local place gives you and your team a number of benefits:
-* Team members don't have to remember how certain tasks have to be executed
-* You can easily add additional tasks by modifying a single configuration file
-* The configuration can be in version control (tasks don't get lost)

 The plugin-based architecture allows you to control more complex deployment tasks.

-This project has been developed during [Gopher Gala 2015](http://gophergala.com/).

 ## The CLI